awsdocs/amazon-ecs-developer-guide/doc_source/specifying-sensitive-data-tutorial.md

 1. On the **Select launch type compatibility** page, choose **EC2** and choose **Next step**\.

 1. Choose **Configure via JSON** and enter the following task definition JSON text, ensuring that you specify the full ARN of the Secrets Manager secret you created in step 1 and the task execution IAM role you updated in step 2\.
 Choose **Save**\.
-**Important**
-The value for the secret name in the task definition must match the name you specified for the secret name when the secret was created\.

    ```
    {